 Asia Times: Chinese investment puts a cloud over the Balkans

 Since 2016, Beijing’s coal power investments in the region have nearly tripled.
 This is despite commitments made by the Western Balkan leaders to deliver clean energy and low carbon infrastructure.
 Raising questions about the health and environmental cost.
-Read full story.
+Read the article in full: Asia Times

 EU-China leaders’ meeting: EU must do more to tackle legal breaches by Chinese companies in Europe, say civil society organisations